awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-listAttributes.md

     Description
 ===========
-The following are all of the possible attribute values for getAttributes.
+The following are all of the possible attribute values for getAttribute.

       OBJ_ATTR_CLASS                  = 0
       OBJ_ATTR_TOKEN                  = 1